PCI Safeguarding Children (ROI) Procedures

 Main principles of reporting

-You should always inform Tusla if you have reasonable grounds for concern that a child may have been, is being or is at risk of being abused or neglected. (see Chapter 2: Recognising abuse)
+6. You should always inform Tusla if you have reasonable grounds for concern that a child may have been, is being or is at risk of being abused or neglected.
+(Chapter 2 Recognising Abuse)

-Mandated Personnel (Minister and Elders) are not allowed to report anonymously; this is a breach of their obligations under law (see below).
+11. Mandated persons are not allowed to report anonymously; this is a breach of their obligations under law (see below).

 Reports to Tusla can be made through the Tusla Online Portal, in person, by telephone or in writing to the duty social work office in the area where the child lives.